kothurisindhu2000/ConnectCraft-Build-Meaningful-Connections/README.md

 ### 🙌 Acknowledgments

-ConnectCraft was built as part of my learning journey to improve my frontend skills.
-This project gave me real hands-on experience with React, TypeScript, and UI design, while also creating a useful tool for professional networking.
-It shows how a small, student-driven project can have practical value.
+ConnectCraft was developed as part of my journey to apply React skills in building something practical and valuable.
+This project demonstrates how small, student-driven projects can have real-world applications while providing meaningful hands-on learning in frontend development.